 Review Procedures and Criteria

 Review policies and procedures regarding PBM requirements for contracting and contract negotiations with pharmacies.
 Review criteria to assess if there are differing standards based on the type of pharmacy: chain, retail, mail order, specialty or affiliate.
 Review all exclusionary criteria which may include but not be limited to, placing limits on the number of pharmacies in a geographic location.
-Standards should be applied in a non-discriminatory manner such that PBM does not favor affiliate over non-affiliate pharmacies, for example.
+Standards should be applied in a non-discriminatory manner such that the PBM does not favor affiliate over non-affiliate pharmacies, for example.

 Review policies and procedures for providing information to pharmacies about the contracting and contract negotiation processes.
-Including how PBM informs pharmacies of required documentation, timeframes for submission of information, processes for submission of information such as who can submit the information and how i.e. via email, web portal or postal mail, any fees required.
-Ensure the PBM’s process is described to pharmacies in clear and concise language such that the pharmacies understand how to request changes to the contract terms.
+Examples include how the PBM informs pharmacies of required documentation, timeframes for submission of information, processes for submission of information such as who can submit the information and how i.e. via email, web portal or postal mail, any fees required.
+Ensure the PBM’s contracting process is described to pharmacies in clear and concise language such that the pharmacies understand how to request changes to the contract terms.

-Review policies and procedures for providing information to pharmacies about the PBM’s documentation review process, timeframes for PBM’s review, how PBM provides feedback to pharmacy negotiation requests, how pharmacy may request or provide additional information.
+Review policies and procedures for providing information to pharmacies about the PBM’s documentation review process, timeframes for the PBM’s review, how the PBM provides feedback to pharmacy negotiation requests, how pharmacy may request or provide additional information.

+Review the documentation to assess whether the PBM is willing to negotiate contractual terms (or not) and whether there are any concerning trends in the PBM’s dealings with pharmacies.

-Review PBM communications to pharmacies to assess the PBM’s responses to pharmacy negotiation requests.
+Review the PBM communications to pharmacies to assess the PBM’s responses to pharmacy negotiation requests.
 Ensure the PBM provides sufficient information to support or deny the pharmacy’s requests.
 Ensure PBM contracting process is not unilateral or one-sided to prevent pharmacies from negotiating.

-Review PBM’s communications to pharmacies to assess if PBM is following its own policies and procedures for contracting and contract negotiations with pharmacies.
-Determine whether PBM appears to contract with certain pharmacy types and not others.
-For example, does PBM frequently negotiate with chain pharmacies and rarely with independent pharmacies?
-If so, request the PBM explanation for such outcomes.
+Review the PBM’s communications to pharmacies to assess if the PBM is following its own policies and procedures for contracting and contract negotiations with pharmacies.
+Determine whether the PBM appears to contract with certain pharmacy types and not others.
+For example, does the PBM frequently negotiate with chain pharmacies and rarely with independent pharmacies?
+If so, request the PBM to provide an explanation for such outcomes.

 Assess how the PBM responds to pharmacy inquiries about the PBM’s or the pharmacy’s contractual obligations.
 For example, does the PBM have processes for pharmacies to initiate inquiries or obtain assistance from the PBM?
 Assess the PBM’s responses to pharmacies during the inquiry process.
 Assess whether the PBM provides timely responses and provides reasonably sufficient responses to the pharmacy to justify the PBM’s response or final determination.
 Review specific examples of inquiries and follow-up from the PBM.

-*We believe this standard is applicable to the relations between the PBM and the pharmacy (aka provider)

 STANDARDS

-PHARMACY BENEFITS MANAGERS
+PHARMACY BENEFIT MANAGERS

 PROVIDER/PHARMACY RELATIONS